ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 1. Click on the Disk icon in the upper-left of the resulting graph
 2. Add to a new dashboard
-3. Name the dashboard "Ingress Proxy"
+3. Save the new dashboard as `Ingress Proxy`

 Let's take stock of what we know:
 * a small percentage of users are experiencing 500 errors